JasonMohabir/CU-SBI/README.md

-# CU-SBI
+# premedsociety
-Website for CU SBI
+Website for the Harvard Premedical Society